gasiepgodoy/WDN-Models-and-Data-Sets/README.md

 # Welcome to GraphLeak: Realistic modeling of water distribution networks

-Welcome to GraphLeak, a comprehensive dataset designed for realistic simulation of Water Distribution Networks (WDN).
-The dataset is intended to support researchers in developing and evaluating leakage location/detection models and is particularly applicable for Deep Learning (DL) algorithms that usually require large amounts of data for training and validation.
+Welcome to GraphLeak, a comprehensive dataset designed for the realistic simulation of Water Distribution Networks (WDNs).
+The dataset is intended to support researchers in developing and evaluating leakage detection and localization models.
+It is particularly suited for Deep Learning (DL) algorithms, which typically require large amounts of data for training and validation.

-Besides the ready-to-use CSV files of the WDNs we developed for our own research, we also share source files and scripts for researchers who want to customize or build their WDN models.
+In addition to the ready-to-use CSV files of the WDNs developed for our own research, we also share source files and scripts for researchers who want to customize or build their own WDN models.
 Our WDN modeling framework can be adapted and replicated in various contexts.
-We use EPANET as the WDN modeling tool, and Matlab (with EPANET-MATLAB Toolkit) to create simulation scripts and export the datasets.
+We use EPANET as the WDN modeling tool and Matlab (with the EPANET-Matlab Toolkit) to create simulation scripts and export the datasets.

 **Note:** This GitHub is organized in two main folders:
 - Publications: Please refer to this folder if you are looking for information about a specific publication of our research group.